Axis-Fi/axis-core/script/deploy/README.md

 ./script/deploy/test_salts.sh
 ```

-Copy the salt into the respective variable in the test files.
-Salts are grouped by test contract and the prefix (e.g. "98").
+The resulting salts will be written to the `./script/salts.json` file, which the test cases will read from.

 Notes: